 - Events – if you go to any events where you think your customers might be, take the opportunity to conduct a simple survey, ask questions, get feedback

 - Social media – whilst not particularly robust, channels such as Twitter can provide great ‘quick and dirty’ feedback on simple questions.
 However be careful that the audience you are asking is the right one.
-No value in asking a plumber if he prefers pink or red lipstick.
+There is limited value in asking a male plumber if he prefers to wear pink or red lipstick.
 Also be aware that respondents may well be influenced by other respondents.

 *** Caution!
 Design and analysis of customer research questions is a skill - if you are doing this yourself take great care that questions do not lead answers in any way, and that all answers are accurately recorded.
 Ensure that the data you gather will be able to inform the questions you want to answer and take care that the analysis is objective.